aungkhant0911/Snatcher/README.md

 # How It Works?

-As the saying "A picture says a thousand words" goes, I would have you watch the application in action.
+As the saying "A picture says a thousand words" goes, I would have you watch the application in action. **Click on each image to see a full demo on Youtube.**
 - **Showcasing Full & Partial Snatcher features (v1)**

 [![Capturing](v1.gif)](https://www.youtube.com/watch?v=yAPAQbPtAt4 "Capturing")